Setting Captives Free: Racism and God’s Liberating Grace

-Reflections from retreatants in the Lenten and Fall 2022 cohorts:
+Reflections from retreatants in the Fall 2022 cohort:

 “These [supplementary materials] were the best surprise, connecting with Black writers and poets on racism and living in an anti-Black world that I help create and sustain.
 I take these above all.”
 Retreatant, Fall 2022

-“I have participated in other programs about racism, and this retreat’s focus on scripture and Ignatian spiritual principles was a new and fruitful structure for my going deeper into my complicity in White supremacy & racism.”
+“I have [participated in other activities to help me recognize racist attitudes], and this retreat’s focus on scripture and Ignatian spiritual principles was a new and fruitful structure for my going deeper into my complicity with White supremacy & racism.”
 Retreatant, Fall 2022

 1 Universal Apostolic Preferences (UAP) – orientations to guide the Jesuits and their companions in a journey of conversion to share the Gospel of Jesus more authentically